TudorHulban/Legal/contractor-agreement.md

 The compensation is a one timer only for the relation between the Company and the Contractor.

 ## Section 5 - Payment Terms and Schedule
+1. Bank holidays and days off are unpaid.
-The Contractor should provide an invoice and a statement with the hours worked for the invoiced period to The Company.
+2. The Contractor should provide an invoice and a statement with the hours worked for the invoiced period to The Company.
 The statement needs to include:
 - The Contractor name
 - The Company tracking number for the statement
 - date
 - performed activity
 - hours per the activity

 The statement needs to have the approval of the Client.
+The Client approval is for the whole statement, the Client cannot issue an approval only for part of the hours.
 The flow to get this approval of the Client would be:
 a.
 The Contractor sends the statement by email to the Client representative (previously specified by The Company) and CCing The Company representative
 b.
 In case The Client responds to the email to the Contractor and CCing the Company representative with an approval in the email body, the statement is considered approved.
 The Contractor can also forward the Client approval if the Company representative was not in the approval email.